krishnanlab/obnb/README.md

 source install.sh cu117  # other options are [cpu,cu118]
 ```

-## Quick Demonstration
+## Package usage

 ### Construct default datasets

-We provide a high-level dataset constructor to help user effortlessly set up a ML-ready dataset
+We provide a high-level dataset constructor to help users easily set up benchmarking graph datasets
 for a combination of network and label.
 In particular, the dataset will be set up with study-bias
-holdout split (6/2/2), where 60% of the most well studied genes according to the number of
+holdout split (6/2/2), where 60% of the most well-studied genes according to the number of
 associated PubMed publications are used for training, 20% of the least studied genes are used for
-testing, and rest of the 20% genes are used for validation.
+testing, and the rest of the 20% genes are used for validation.
 For more customizable data loading
 and processing options, see the [customized dataset construction](#customized-dataset-construction)
 section below.